 In 2017, the members of the cooperative developed a social enterprise idea to establish a community apiary in order to provide independent and sustainable solutions to unemployment, social exclusion and other related social issues in the village.
-The bee colonies will be hosted by and taken care of by individuals participating in the programme (cooperative members or other participants), while the property rights of the bee colonies, the equipment and machinery, will continue to belong to the cooperative.
-The extracted honey will be also sold by the cooperative, but after deducting the cooperative’s commissions, the profit will be distributed among the participants and their families as additional income.
+It was planned that the bee colonies would be hosted by and taken care of by individuals participating in the programme (cooperative members or other participants), while the property rights of the bee colonies, the equipment and machinery, would continue to belong to the cooperative.
+The extracted honey was supposed to be sold by the cooperative, and after deducting the cooperative’s commissions, the profit would have been be distributed among the participants and their families as additional income.

 To test the business idea, a pilot project was developed in consultation with and supported by Badur Foundation.
-The pilot began in July 2018 and will run up to November 2019.
-Included in the framework of the pilot is the purchase of the necessary equipment to establish and operate the first apiary of six bee colonies.
-In the first phase of the pilot, three individuals will have the opportunity to participate in a supervised training programme and be mentored by a beekeeping expert, Mr. Gergely Molnár (mezesgergo.hu).
-Together they will start working in the community apiary in order to build on the knowledge and skills gained in practice.
-After selling the first of the produce, the profit will be distributed among the participants.
-All in all, the pilot will improve the livelihoods of three disadvantaged local families.
+The pilot began in July 2018 and was planned to run up to November 2019.
+Included in the framework of the pilot was the purchase of the necessary equipment to establish and operate the first apiary of six bee colonies.
+In the first phase of the pilot, three individuals began to participate in a supervised training programme and were mentored by a beekeeping expert, Mr. Gergely Molnár (www.mezesgergo.hu).

 Photo Credit - under Creative Commons licence: